Alee14/DLAP/README.md

 If you want to add a feature or there's anything wrong, feel free to make a fork and put a pull request.

 ## Looking for Maintainers
-As you know, I may not keep up the project at times.
+As you know, I may not keep up the project at times, or I could possibly introduce more bugs in this project.
+As well as making the code more messy.
 I will need to form a team in order to implement new features and make this project better.

 If you want to become a maintainer, you must at least know this source code, JavaScript and NodeJS.
 Also you must join my discord server (Support Server) to communicate with me.

 # Recommended Software Requirements
 - Latest version of NodeJS (v16.9.0+)